Microsoft Hybrid Agent

-The Hybrid agent removes some of the challenges you can face when you configure an Exchange Hybrid environment.
-The agent, which is built on the same technology as the Azure Application Proxy, removes some requirements for external DNS entries, certificate updates, inbound network connections through your firewall, and more, so you can use Exchange hybrid features.
+The Hybrid Agent removes some of the challenges you can face when you configure an Exchange Hybrid environment.
+The agent, which is built on the same technology as the Azure Application Proxy, removes some requirements for external DNS entries, certificate updates and inbound network connections through your firewall to enable Exchange hybrid features.
 These features include Free/Busy sharing and online mailbox moves.
-The Hybrid agent only supports free/busy and mailbox migrations; mail flow, directory synchronization, and other hybrid features aren't included.
+The Hybrid Agent supports free/busy and mailbox migrations; mail flow, directory synchronization, and other hybrid features are not included.

 Agent Install Location & Requirements

-The agent install and the configuration of Hybrid via the Hybrid Configuration Wizard is supported on either a standalone computer designed as your "agent server".
-You can also install it on an Exchange 2010, 2013, 2016 or 2019 server with the Client Access role.
+The agent install and the configuration of Hybrid via the Hybrid Configuration wizard (HCW) is supported on either a standalone computer designed as your "agent server" or on an Exchange 2010, 2013, 2016 or 2019 server with the Client Access role.

-Running Windows Server 2012 R2 or 2016 with .NET Framework 4.6.2 (or later, as supported by the Exchange version you are installing on)
+Windows Server 2012 R2 or 2016 with .NET Framework 4.6.2 (or later, as supported by the Exchange version you are installing on).

-Capable of establishing HTTPS and remote PowerShell connections to the Client Access Server (CAS) chosen for hybrid configuration.
+Capable of establishing remote PowerShell connections to the Client Access Server (CAS) chosen for hybrid configuration.

 The on-premises Active Directory account you're logged into must:

 Be a member of the Organization Management role group in your on-premises Exchange organization

 Be a member of the local Administrators group on the computer where you're installing the Hybrid Agent.